Joshfairhead/Obsidian/Omnicient/Regen Foundation/Org structure/General Circle.md

 # General Circle
-**For whom:**
+## Function
 - Internally focused on the foundation and its operations.

-**Primary Driver:**
-- To discern organisational needs and facillitate the flows of information between circles which inform its strategy and the formation of new domain specific circles.
-Internal operations for the foundation and daily execution.
+## Being
 | Member | Role |
 |---|---|
 | Revathi | Lead link to mission circle |
 | Josh | Lead link to governance circle |
 | Gijs | Lead link to enDAOment circle |
 | Austin | ??? |

+## Will
+- To discern organisational needs by facillitating the flow of information between circles.

+## Membership

 1. Structure and membership of a separate Board of Directors/[[Mission Circle]] and the General Circle.
 	- Articulating a revised Mission and Aim for the organization